-CAUTION Use an antistatic work surface and wrist strap to reduce the chance of electrostatic discharge (refer to "Protect Against Electrostatic Discharge (ESD)" on page 4-3).
+CAUTION Use an antistatic work surface and wrist strap to reduce the chance of electrostatic discharge for all of the procedures in this chapter.

 - 1. Turn off the analyzer power. - 2.
 Unplug the power to the analyzer and disconnect all rear panel connections. - 3.
 Remove the covers from the analyzer.
 Refer to "Removing the Covers" on page 7-6. - 4.
 With the covers off, plug in the analyzer and turn on the power. - 5.
-For Port 1 measurements, set the network analyzer for an S{11} measurement with a CW frequency of 1 GHz.
+For Port 1 measurements, set the network analyzer for an $S{11}$ measurement with a CW frequency of 1 GHz.

-For Port 2 measurements, set the network analyzer for an S{22} measurement with a CW frequency of 1 GHz.
+For Port 2 measurements, set the network analyzer for an $S{22}$ measurement with a CW frequency of 1 GHz.